elly-hacen/Django-PostgreSQL-Setup/README.md

 Remember to replace `'dbname'`, `'djangouser'`, and `'myPasswordHere'` with your actual database name, username, and password set during database creation.

 That's it!
-If you're a Windows user, you will need to find alternative instructions as I am a Linux user 😄
+If you're a Windows user, you will need to find alternative instructions as I am a Linux user ( i use arch btw ⚜️ ). 😄